Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Preparatory materials

 The proof goes through reasonings that are somewhat standard, but for completeness and later discussion we sketch it here.

 \begin{proof}[Proof of Proposition \ref{prop:BextendsHalpha}] $B$ is an actual extension of $\mathscr{H}_\alpha$, because

-It is straightforward to see that $B$ is symmetric, so in order to establish the self-adjointness of $B$ one only needs to prove that $\mathrm{Ran}(B\pm\ii\mathbbm{1})=\cH$.
+It is straightforward to see that $B$ is symmetric, so in order to establish the self-adjointness of $B$ one only needs to prove that $\mathrm{ran}(B\pm\ii\mathbbm{1})=\cH$.

 For generic $\eta\equiv(\eta_k)_{k\in\mathbb{Z}}\in\cH$ let us then set $\psi_k:=(B(k)+\ii\mathbbm{1})^{-1}\eta_k$ $\forall k\in\mathbb{Z}$.
 By construction $\psi_k\in\mathcal{D}(B(k))$, $\|\psi_k\|_{\mathfrak{h}}\leqslant\|\eta_k\|_{\mathfrak{h}}$, and $\|B(k)\psi_k\|_{\mathfrak{h}}\leqslant\|\eta_k\|_{\mathfrak{h}}$, whence also $\sum_{k\in\mathbb{Z}}\|\psi_k\|_{\mathfrak{h}}^2<+\infty$ and $\sum_{k\in\mathbb{Z}}\|B(k)\psi_k\|_{\mathfrak{h}}^2<+\infty$.
 Therefore, $\psi\equiv(\psi_k)_{k\in\mathbb{Z}}\in\mathcal{D}(B)$.
 Moreover, $(B+\ii\mathbbm{1})\psi=((B(k)+\ii\mathbbm{1})\psi_k)_{k\in\mathbb{Z}}=(\eta_k)_{k\in\mathbb{Z}}=\eta$.
-This proves that $\mathrm{Ran}(B +\ii\mathbbm{1})=\cH$.
-Analogously, $\mathrm{Ran}(B -\ii\mathbbm{1})=\cH$. \end{proof}
+This proves that $\mathrm{ran}(B +\ii\mathbbm{1})=\cH$.
+Analogously, $\mathrm{ran}(B -\ii\mathbbm{1})=\cH$. \end{proof}

-Proposition \ref{prop:BextendsHalpha} provides a mechanism of construction of self-adjoint operators $B$ of the form \eqref{eq:B_direct_integral} by re-assembling, fibre by fibre in the momentum number $k$ conjugate to $y$, self-adjoint extensions of the fibre operators $A_\alpha(k)$; by further exploiting the canonical unitary equivalence
+Proposition \ref{prop:BextendsHalpha} provides a mechanism for constructing self-adjoint operators $B$ of the form \eqref{eq:B_direct_integral} by re-assembling, fibre by fibre in the momentum number $k$ conjugate to $y$, self-adjoint extensions of the fibre operators $A_\alpha(k)$; by further exploiting the canonical unitary equivalence

 this yields actual self-adjoint extensions of $H_\alpha$.
 With self-explanatory meaning, we shall refer to such extensions as `\emph{momentum-fibred extensions}', or simply `\emph{fibred extensions}'.